A Guide to Single-Entry Bookkeeping

 Historical Background for Single-Entry Accounting

-Single-entry bookkeeping has deep roots in history.
-Its origins trace back to ancient civilisations where merchants and traders needed a way to keep track of their transactions.
+Single-entry bookkeeping has deep historical roots.
+Its origins trace back to ancient civilisations, where merchants and traders needed a way to keep track of their transactions.
 This simple system was the dominant form of record-keeping for centuries.

 More complex double-entry bookkeeping emerged during the Renaissance; single-entry methods persisted well into the 19th century and are still used in some small businesses today.
 Its longevity highlights the enduring appeal of simplicity for basic financial tracking.